ValveSoftware/Proton/README.md

         vagrant ssh

+At this point you will need to configure the build directory.
+See below.

-The Vagrantfile is set up to rsync the `proton` directory into the VM on boot, and it will create a `build` directory in `$HOME` that is ready for you to run `make`.
+The Vagrantfile is set up to rsync the `proton` directory into the VM on boot.
 On the host machine, you can use `vagrant rsync-auto` to have Vagrant automatically sync changes on your host machine into the build machine.
 It is recommended that you make changes on your host machine, and then perform the build in the VM.
 Any changes you make in the `proton` directory on the VM may